 Needless to say, Katharine Hepburn was then given back her pants.

-Four weeks into her stage career, Kate found herself with a leading role on Broadway in the Knopf Stock Company’s production of The Big Pond, after the actress initially cast in the play was fired.
-As Kate recalled of this freak opportunity,
+Four weeks into her stage career, Kate found herself with a leading role on Broadway in the Knopf Stock Company’s production of The Big Pond.
+The actress initially cast in the play was fired, providing Kate with a rare break for a newcomer.
+As Kate recalled of this freak opportunity:

 “I didn’t of course know what I was doing but I did it with great style.
 I took this change in my status as a matter of course–I was the leading lady, I had been in the theatre for about four weeks.
 This was happening just as I had imagined it would…it should.
 I was arriving.”